mayarosl/17-python/project/README.md

 <img src="https://4.downloader.disk.yandex.ru/disk/6467c97a6b749664959339b0a0a6632d48065f0204a07d7637539f3903943ac3/5a374936/U6tpeiIpRI7Zg034NSXqvuNGfnz4gBt5eCAKJfI7Q-qtSIVeZQS3Pv1UQGnKgfrV4Pc0LLXKKwIGU3AtkNQJAQ%3D%3D?uid=0&filename=2017-12-18_03-49-27.jpg&disposition=inline&hash=&limit=0&content_type=image%2Fjpeg&fsize=42097&hid=7b61ce6b64dc38e9d1d3c5bf0f6d9ad3&media_type=image&tknv=v2&etag=a150d6374993e593b80713768f840357" width="600">

+Georgian is well known for its complex morphology, but not much is known about its intonation.
+The language is claimed to have stress, although its exact realization is debated in the literature.
+Additionaly, it is not fixed.
+Thus, it is not seen as possible to mark stress in the IPA transcription.

 #### PURPOSE
 The program is aimed to take a text in Georgian language from input and transfer it into IPA symbols.
 We are going to transcribe phonemically.
 The output will represent not actual sounds, but abstract mental constructs, i.e. the categories of sound that speakers understand to be ‘sounds of their language’.